 Thus concludes a weekend of playing with the Flickr API.
 The above three problems are very annoying so I hope Flickr will improve their search to fix these problems.
 If only so I can show people even more cute animals ;)

-Starting with MacOS 10.14.5, all signed applications by ‘new’ developers will also need to be notarized or they will trigger Apple’s Gatekeeper software and prevent users from installing your app.
-That means you will need to Notarize your Electron applications as well.
+Starting with MacOS 10.14.5, all signed applications by ‘new’ developers will need to be notarized or they will trigger Apple’s Gatekeeper software and prevent users from installing your app.
+That means that aside from signing your application, you will need to notarize it as well.
 This is how to successfully notarize your Electron application.
-MacOS 10.14.5 came out…
+MacOS…

 Many of the “smart” chatbots with Natural Language Processing and Artificial Intelligence still have a hard time keeping a conversation going.
 They keep forgetting whatever it was you were talking about even if you can see it plainly in the message right above! …